dwavesystems/dwave-ocean-sdk/docs/concepts/embedding.rst

 Minor-Embedding
 ===============

-For more information on using the D-Wave system to solve CSPs, see the following documentation:
+To solve an arbitrarily posed binary quadratic problem directly on a D-Wave system requires mapping, called *minor embedding*, to a Chimera graph that represents the system's quantum processing unit.

-* :std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>`
+This preprocessing can be done by a composed sampler consisting of the :class:`~dwave.system.samplers.DWaveSampler()` and a composite that performs minor-embedding.

-   Provides a variety of techniques for, and examples of, reformulating CSPs as BQMs.
+(This step is handled automatically by :class:`~dwave.system.samplers.LeapHybridSampler()` and :std:doc:`dwave-hybrid <hybrid:index>` reference samplers.)